roman-milk/roman-milk.github.io/summer-of-slut-milf-challenge.md

  I didn't hesitate, wanting to feel a cock in my wanton cunt.

  "She really wants it," Eddie laughed, as he moved behind me.
-Report_Story #4